drhelius/Gearboy/README.md

 - The emulator generates a <code>gearboy.cfg</code> configuration for you where you can customize keyboard and gamepads.
 Key codes are from [SDL](https://wiki.libsdl.org/SDL_Keycode).

 ### Windows
-- You need Visual Studio 2010 (Express Edition will do but you won't be able to install the Qt Add-in).
+- You need Visual Studio 2010 or better.
 - Install the [Qt 5 SDK for Windows](http://qt-project.org/downloads).
 - Install the [Qt 5 Visual Studio Add-in](http://qt-project.org/downloads) and point it to the Qt SDK.
 - Install and configure [SDL 2](http://www.libsdl.org/download-2.0.php) for development.